umarkhan056/umarkhan056/README.md

 - 👀 I’m interested in Data analysis,machine learning
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on role of Data Scientist
-- 📫 How to reach umarkhan5667@gmail.com
+- 📫 How to reach uma
+khan5667@gmail.com

 <!---
 umarkhan056/umarkhan056 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.